 Decision trees handle feature interactions and they're non-parametric.
-Doesnt support online learning and the entire tree needs to be rebuild when new traning
+Doesnt support online learning and the entire tree needs to be rebuild when new traning dataset comes in.
+Memory consumption is very high.

 Can be used for the following cases